sasdf/ctf/tasks/2019/BalsnCTF/rev/vim/README.md

 ## Design criteria
-When writing a reverse challenge, it's not too hard to create a huge amount of :poop: which is impossible to solve, and I want to avoid that.
+When writing a reverse challenge, it's not too hard to create a huge amount of 💩 which is impossible to solve, and I want to avoid that.

 To make the code reasonable,